From our ranch beneath the Sheeprock Mountains

 Bennion Beef Products

 You decide how it is cut: steak thickness, roast size, short ribs, special cuts, brisket.
-Typically, the beef are 20 percent steak, 30 percent roast, 10 percent short ribs, and 40 percent ground-stew-soup bone-brisket.
-Whole and quarter beef also available.
-We charge based on the hanging weight of the carcass (usually 400 lb) plus processing at the butcher.
+Typically the beef are 20 percent steak, 30 percent roast, 10 percent short ribs, and 40 percent ground-stew-soup bone-brisket.

-We sell American Wagyu beef strip jerky directly through the mail.
-Cut from the round, it has the smooth fat of the Am.
-Wagyu.
-Price for this high quality is $10 for a 4 oz package.
-Five pkgs for $45 plus shipping.
-Flavors Original, Pepper, Teriyaki, and Sweet & Hot.
+We sell our superior quality American Wagyu beef strip jerky directly through the mail.
+Cut from the round, it has the smooth fat of the American Wagyu and tastes amazing.

 We absolutely LOVE Elizabeth and Alan Mitchell.
 They know every single one of their cows by name and treat them with great respect from birth to finish.